hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 ### The Design Problem

 Looking back at our faucet example, the issue we ran into was the unintended consequences of our wide tolerances.
-We have the same type of failure occuring in our API design, so what is happening?
+We have the same type of failure occurring in our API design, so what is happening?

-Our security definitions are _designed_ with less specifically than our resources.
+Our security definitions are designed with less specificity than our resources.
 We know what happened in this case, and we can add checks to each Contacts authorization processing.
 This is just a patch.
 The leaks will come again.
-The only way to ensure security _by design_ is to define it with equal or greater specificity than our resources.
+The only way to ensure security by design is to define it with equal or greater specificity than our resources.
 Let's see how we can do that.

 ## API Security by Design